-A unique show trademark, are the main character's breaking the fourth wall, at the episodes' beginnings, inquiring as to why the viewer supposedly did not view the previous episode, before recap flashbacks are shown, with unaired scenes.
+A unique show trademark is the main character breaking the fourth wall at the episodes' beginnings, inquiring as to why the viewer supposedly did not view the previous episode, before recap flashbacks are shown (with unaired scenes).

 The show goes to Chicago twice for a week to shoot exteriors, after filming every six episodes on Warner Brothers' sound stages.